rubyfu/RubyFu/module_0x3__network_kung_fu/README.md

 ## IP Geolocation
 you may need to know more information about IP location due attack investigation or any other reason.

-### Geoip
+### GeoIP
 The special thing about geoip lib is that it's an API for offline database you download from [www.maxmind.com](http://www.maxmind.com).
-There are few free databases from maxmind whoever you can have a subscription database version though.
+There are few free databases from MaxMind whoever you can have a subscription database version though.

 - Download one of the free GeoLite country, city or ASN databases
     - [GeoLiteCountry](geolite.maxmind.com/download/geoip/database/GeoLiteCountry/GeoIP.dat.gz)